Will Expired CBD Oil Make You Sick?

 Does CBD Oil Expire?

-Yes, even the best CBD oils may expire.
-When we talk about expiring here, we don’t necessarily mean that the oil will harm you or make you sick, we mean that the CBD product won’t taste or smell very good.
+Yes, even the best CBD hemp oils may expire.
+When we talk about expiring here, we don’t necessarily mean that the oil will harm you or make you sick.
+We mean that the CBD product won’t taste or smell very good.

 It may also be less effective, meaning you may not experience its intended benefits.